gymnastjs/gymnast/storybook/stories/layout/parent.md

-# Parent Layout Type
+# Parent Layout Height

-The `parent` Layout type sets a minimum height of 100% of its container.
+The `parent` Layout `height` sets a minimum height of 100% of its container.

-When `<Layout type="parent" />` is added to the page body, it ensures that the content will be as tall as the page.
+When `<Layout height="parent" />` is added to the page body, it ensures that the content will be as tall as the page.
 If content exceeds 100%, it will allow overflow if appropriately.

 ## Knobs